dogofbrian/ukrailway/README.md

 # How to load the dataset

-Run the Cypher in `cypher/import.cypher` against your Neo4j instance using your favorite tool.
+Run the Cypher in `cypher/import.cypher` against your Neo4j instance using Browser (you will need to remove the `:auto` commands if you want to run in cypher-shekk`).
+Note that the node and relationship counts will exceed the Aura free tier allowances.

 Try it out with a query like this one: